Mahanth-Maha/indicwiki_birds/README.md

 - This folder contains various datasets (final and intermediate), and the implementations as to how they were obtained.
 Different formats of the dataset are present as follows (like csv, excel etc):
   - _Birds.csv_  → This is a csv file containing all the data related to birds.
-  - _Birds.html_  → HTML code of the bird articles.
+  - _Birds.html_  → HTML sweetviz report of the Bird dataset.
   - _Birds.pkl_  → This pickle file contains birds data.
   - _Birds.xlsx_  → Excel file containing data of all the 12000+ birds including all their attributes values.
   - _Birds\_Dataset\_English\_only.xlsx_  → Excel file containing data of all the birds only in english
   - _Dataset\_final.xlsx_     → Final Dataset of all the birds including both english and telugu translated values of attributes.

 ### scrape_new_data

 > Github folder Link: <https://github.com/indicwiki-iiit/Birds/tree/main/curDir/scrape_new_data>

 - This folder contains implementation and datasets corresponding to newly scraped data from different websites.
 There are 2 folders within this folder they are:

   - Translation  → Contains all the datasets that got translated columns wise in the form of csv, excel, pkl etc.
   - assets   → Contains all the datasets that are scraped from websites and put into an excel sheet and csv files.
     - all the intermediate files are saved in 3 types i.e,

    > CSV

    > EXCEL

    > PICKLE

-  and sometimes Log files to log events while scarping.
+  and sometimes `Log` files to log events while scarping.

 - This folder also contains the code used to scrape the data from different websites.
   - Dibird\_Scrape\_Optim.py   → This is a python file used to scrape breeding region, Old Latin Name etc attributes of birds. [dibird.com](https://dibird.com/)